digitalaidseattle/component-library/docs/contribute.md

 2. Add the dependencies you need with `yarn add`.
 	- example: `yarn add react react-dom typescript`

-3. Create a `src` directory, which at least needs a file to be the entry point: this is the file that programs will access first when interacting with your library.
+3. Create a `src` directory, where the package's source code will be put.
+	- At minimum, `src` needs an entry point: this is the file that programs will access first when interacting with your library.
 Typically, this file has all the exports for the functions and/or components your library contains.
+	- The entry point must be indicated in `package.json` with the `main` field.
+It will need to follow this format: `"main": "dist/<package name>.cjs.js"`
-	- To keep things tidy, it's a common practice to use a nested folder structure, especially if the package will potentially have multiple components.
-There's an example in the `material` package.
+	- Folder structure: to keep things tidy, it's a common practice to use a nested folder structure, where each folder exports its contents.

 ### Configuring typescript
 - In the specific package directory: